HSCC-Atlanta-Team/python-rps/README.md

 # python-rps
-Rock Paper Scissors exercise in Python
+## Rock Paper Scissors exercise in Python
+A simple game of RPS - Practice using conditional branching